dojo/docs/dojox/form/FileUploader.rst

 With a multipart request the POST data is the contents for the first part and the uploaded files is an array (or an object) of each additional part.
 Refer to your particular server documentation for how to reference the files (PHP is used as an example in the next section).

+The return data needs to be formatted very specifically, ad there are different formats for Flash and HTML.
+See **Server Side Return Data** below.

 Server Side Code PHP
 --------------------